 The Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) has set a standard that at least 25 percent of credit hours applicable to an baccalaureate degree or at least 33 percent of credit hours applicable to an graduate or post-baccalaureate professional degree must be earned through instruction offered by the university granting the degree.

-Students who satisfy all eligibility criteria and requirements from the Health Science Center may or may not participate in a university sponsored graduation ceremony/reception at their option; nevertheless, their status in the official record of the university is recorded as a “graduate.”
+Students who satisfy all eligibility criteria and requirements from the Health Science Center may or may not participate in a university sponsored graduation ceremony/reception.
+Regardless of ceremony attendance, a student's status in the official record of the university is recorded as a “graduate”.

 Degrees are conferred and certificates awarded only on official dates publicly announced by the Office of the University Registrar.
 Exceptions are made on a case by case basis and will only be awarded on the last day of the month in which the requirements are completed.

 The certificate or degree is awarded by the Board of Regents following the student’s satisfaction of all academic requirements for graduation.

 Regular Instructional Program

 Educational program of instruction defined by a curriculum approved by the Texas Higher Education Coordinating Board (THECB) for which term and/or semester hour credits as well as Certificate and/or a degree is awarded.

 A list of courses, credits, and other requirements associated with completion of a regular instructional program.

 The presentation of a degree or certificate to a graduate.